 The amount of this depreciation is often difficult to quantify.
 Whereas ACS will be able to provide an estimate of how much it costs to build a roof as new, the cost to fix/rebuild an existing roof can be more challenging to estimate.
-For example, there will be costs incurred in removing the defective part of the structure and existing activities in the building concerned may have to be discontinued or transferred elsewhere whilst the repair work is carried out.
-The cost of completing the repair work would therefore be higher than simply building a new roof as part of a new construction.
+For example, assume a lumber company does not want (or cannot afford) to stop normal production and, as a result, the roof work has to be undertaken at a time when a third shift would be in place.
+In such a case, all construction materials and equipment would have to be put away before production resumed.
+The cost of completing the repair work in this way would be much higher than building a new roof in a new sawmill.
 Typically, the estimates for such cost to cure projects are not readily available, so an estimate has to be made.